sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 For those unfamiliar with notation, $\mathbb{Z}_n$ denotes the set $\{0, 1, \ldots, n-1\}$,
 and $x \bmod y$ denotes the remainder obtained by dividing $x$ by $y$.

-> Wait, $a$ is a sequence of *non-negative* integers?
-What does a throw-order of 0 mean?
+> In the permutation theorem, you mentioned that $a$ is a sequence of *non-negative* integers.
+> Can throw-orders be 0?
+What would that even mean?
 > <footer>observant reader</footer>

 Good question!
 That's a technical detail that I conveniently brushed under the rug.